 LIDAR, light detecting and ranging, elevation data were used to estimate vegetation height and canopy characteristics a supplement to field monitoring data for some GRGWA pre-treatment project sites, including this one.
 This analysis is especially useful in large or difficult-to-access areas, but because of the effort involved, analysis with LIDAR and eCognition is not typically performed on small, easily accessible sites.
-While this area was easily accessible, its use was necessitated by the absence of a field-generated vegetation polygon map.
+Its use in this case was necessitated by the absence of a field-collected vegetation polygon map.

 To perform the analysis, 2012 LIDAR was provided by Bureau of Reclamation (flown in February).
 One foot 2014 NAIP (National Agriculture Imagery Program) imagery was acquired to get an estimate of vegetation extent.
 NAIP is a USDA/FSA program to acquire 'leaf on' aerial imagery during the peak growing season.
 NAIP imagery for New Mexico can be downloaded by Quarter Quadrangle extent in an uncompressed TIFF format via RGIS -Resource Geographic Information System (http://rgis.unm.edu/).
-Note that in this case, burned areas were masked out of the analysis as post-burn LIDAR was not available.